OAtulA/GFG-Practise/2023/Feb/Feb-9/BasicsOfJavaArrays/Learnings.md

 ## Basic properties of array

-We don't have any clear method to empty the array.
+1 We don't have any clear method to empty the array.
+2 We can't reassign an array directly in Java.